ZetaPhase/KQ-Analyzer/README.md

 Licensed under the GPLv3

-- Created by Dave Ho and Nihal Talur
+- Created by xeliot and 0xFireball